-Jorhat is a beautiful city located in Jorhat district of Assam.
-Jorhat was "The last Capital of the Ahom Kingdom", there are places of major archeological significance around jorhat.
+Jorhat is a beautiful city located in the Jorhat district of Assam.
+Jorhat was "The last Capital of the Ahom Kingdom", there are places of major archaeological significance around Jorhat.

-The world's largest river Island, Majuli is located in Jorhat district.
+The world's largest river Island, Majuli is located in the Jorhat district.
 Jorhat is also a centre for the tea industry.
-One can visit the lush green plantations and the Teklai Experimental Centre, where research is carried out on tea.
+One can visit the lush green plantations and the Toklai Experimental Centre, where research is carried out on tea.

-Economy of Jorhat is primarily dependent on Tea & Agriculture.
-The entire Jorhat district is surrounded by tea plantations and has tea factories.
-There are about 135 tea gardens surrounded in Jorhat district.
+The economy of Jorhat is primarily dependent on Tea & Agriculture.
+The entire Jorhat district is surrounded by tea plantations and tea factories.
+There are about 135 tea gardens surrounding in Jorhat district.

 What to see

-Gibbon Wildlife Sanctuary – Located 19 km from Jorhat town, Hollongapar Gibbon Wildlife sanctuary, more popularly known as Gibbon Wildlife Sanctuary named after Hoolock Gibbon covers an area of 20.98 square kilometers.
-The Wildlife Sanctuary was earlier known as Hoollongapar Forest during British period.
+Gibbon Wildlife Sanctuary – Located 19 km from Jorhat town, Hollongapar Gibbon Wildlife sanctuary, more popularly known as Gibbon Wildlife Sanctuary named after Hoolock Gibbon covers an area of 20.98 square kilometres.
+The Wildlife Sanctuary was earlier known as Hoollongapar Forest during the British period.
 The main attractions include different species of primates.
-Tiger sighting at this forest has not been very rare.
+Tiger sighting in this forest has not been very rare.

 Jorhat Gymkhana – Established in 1876 by D. Slimmon, the club is situated at Seconidhara village.
 The club has been a venue for horse races ever since its inauguration.
 The Governor's Cup is the major trophy awarded here every year.
-Jorhat Gymkhana Club has oldest golf course in Asia and third oldest in The World.
-It has a lush green 9 hole course.
-The club offers facilities such as lawn tennis (grass court), swimming pool, billiards, polo, cricket ground, gentleman's bar and cinema theatre.
+Jorhat Gymkhana Club has the oldest golf course in Asia and the third oldest in The World.
+It has a lush green 9-hole course.
+The club offers facilities such as lawn tennis (grass court), a swimming pool, billiards, polo, a cricket ground, a gentleman's bar, and a cinema theatre.

 Lachit Borphukan's Maidam – It is located 27 km away from Jorhat town.
-This is the maidam or burial vaults of great Lachit Borphukan.
+This is the Maidam (Tomb) or burial vaults of the great Lachit Borphukan.
 He was the greatest Ahom General who defeated the mighty Mughals at Saraighat in 1672.